gtamilse/TECDEV-4500/TECDEV-4500-lab-guide.md

 ---

-## 4.4 Optional exercise op3-cmd.yml
+## 4.2 Optional exercise op3-cmd.yml

+### Objective
+- Write a playbook, op3-cmd.yml, to meet the below requirements:
+  - Collect output of route summary from both IOS and XR routers
+  - Use the modules, ios_command and iosxr_command
+  - Write 2 plays within one playbook.

 ### Lab exercise
 - playbook op3-cmd.xml